DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

 Default Value: *"splitAxes"*.
 Accepts one of the following values:

-- *"singleAxis"* - values of all data fields are displayed on a single [value axis](/concepts/05%20UI%20Components/Chart/20%20Axes/00%20Overview.md '/Documentation/Guide/UI_Components/Chart/Axes/Overview/').
+- *"singleAxis"* - Values of all data fields are displayed on a single [value axis](/concepts/05%20UI%20Components/Chart/20%20Axes/00%20Overview.md '/Documentation/Guide/UI_Components/Chart/Axes/Overview/').
-- *"splitAxes"* - each data field gets an individual value axis.
+- *"splitAxes"* - Each data field gets an individual value axis.
 Applies only if **putDataFieldsInto** is *"series"*.
-- *"splitPanes"* - each data field gets an individual [pane](/concepts/05%20UI%20Components/Chart/40%20Panes/00%20Overview.md '/Documentation/Guide/UI_Components/Chart/Panes/Overview/').
+- *"splitPanes"* - Each data field gets an individual [pane](/concepts/05%20UI%20Components/Chart/40%20Panes/00%20Overview.md '/Documentation/Guide/UI_Components/Chart/Panes/Overview/').
 Applies only if **putDataFieldsInto** is *"series"*.

 Applies only if the PivotGrid contains several [data fields](/concepts/05%20UI%20Components/PivotGrid/020%20Fields%20and%20Areas/10%20Fields.md '/Documentation/Guide/UI_Components/PivotGrid/Fields_and_Areas/#Fields').